JonCarel/JonCarel.github.io/README.md

 ## Work Experience

 **Sales Assistant (KDH Enterprices, Muntinlupa) _(February 2025 - Present)_**
+- Implemented a new Sales and Inventory Management System
 - Manages Demand Planning and Safety Stocks to make sure there is enough Capacity in the warehouse
 - Arranges shipments to clients and manages the logistics of product delivery.
 - Oversees warehouse inventory management and ensures stock levels are maintained and orders are fulfilled efficiently.
 - Coordinates with internal departments to ensure timely delivery of products to customers.
-- Handled customer inquiries, provided product information, and resolved any issues or complaints promptly.
+- Handles customer inquiries, provided product information, and resolved any issues or complaints promptly.

 **DEPARTMENT HEAD (Areza Group Of Companies, Biñan) _(April 2023 - December 2023)_**
 - Led the Research Department and the Private Motor Vehicle Inspection Center (PMVIC) Department, overseeing operations and strategic initiatives.